Why Most Married Women Take Adderall

-Some women are abusing Adderall to have more energy, lose weight, and improve their concentration and focus.
+Some women are abusing buy Adderall pills to have more energy, lose weight, and improve their concentration and focus.
 They are stealing it from their kids, faking symptoms to their health-care providers, or are given prescriptions in the absence of the correct diagnosis by their providers.

 Here’s the bottom line: Adult ADD/ADHD is a brain disorder that can be treated effectively.
 If you are frazzled or stressed-out, fight the temptation to just “take a pill” by asking yourself these questions:

 - How often do I have trouble with the final details of a project?

 - How often do I have difficulty organizing?

 - How often do I have trouble remembering appointments?

 - How often do I delay or avoid challenging tasks?